 Residency.
-At the time of application, households must have established residency within the service area.
+At the time of application, households must have established residency within the service area by providing a zip code, at minimum.
 While federal regulations state that a minimum length of residency is not required to establish eligibility, the intent of the program is to serve individuals who live in the area and are not visiting temporarily.
 Overnight residency or an overnight stay does not meet the intent of the regulation.